Bayes-optimal limits in structured PCA, and how to reach them: Approximate message passing, optimally

 \section{Approximate message passing, optimally}

 We will now describe an AMP algorithm that matches the replica prediction for the minimum mean-square error.
-We therefore conjecture it to be Bayes-optimal.
+We therefore conjecture it to be Bayes-optimal and refer to it as BAMP.
 The main difference between this new AMP and the previously proposed one for structured PCA is that it is constructed from iterates based on the pre-processed matrix $\bJ(\bY)$ rather than $\bY$ as in \cite{fan2022approximate}.
-Consequently, the Onsager reaction terms will have to be adapted.
+Consequently, the Onsager reaction terms will have to be adapted. {Finally, inspired by the structure of BAMP, we present a choice of denoisers in the AMP of \cite{fan2022approximate} which alternates between linear functions and posterior means given all the previous iterates (AMP with Alternating Posteriors, AMP-AP).
+The numerical results of the following section will show that AMP-AP matches the BAMP performance and, therefore, the replica prediction.}